 The horizontal lines separate the meetings by weeks.
 There are two different kinds of meetings.
 The lectures are numbered by L-xx.
 Apart from a short explanation of the content of the chapters to be studied, the lectures will address the applications and the relation between theories within economics.
 In order to optimally benefit from the lectures, it is advised to read/scan through (rather than study) the literature and the lecture slides that will be provided before each lecture.
-There are only 5 lectures and they are spread rather unevenly throughout the course (in week 6 there are 2 lectures).
-That's why the material covered in lectures can go beyond current tasks discussed in the tutorials.
 The literature section in the table states the chapters from the textbook that correspond to each lecture.
-The material covered in class will not necessarily cover everything in the stated chapters.
+The material covered in class might not necessarily cover everything in the stated chapters.
 Certain topics might not be covered.

 The rest of the meetings are regular tutorials numbered by T-xx.
-For each tutorial the chapters from the textbook, the exercises and the tasks are given in the last column.
+For each tutorial the chapters from the textbook are given in the last column.
 To prepare for the tutorial you are supposed to study the chapter (which involves understanding of the material), solve exercises and tasks.
+More information on exact sections that should be prepared from these chapters as well as the list of questions and tasks will be given before the tutorial in the discussion list from ELEUM.
+This will be announced before each meeting.